-Let's take a look at the four most common cloud configuration misconfigurations and how to solve them.
+Let's look at six of the most common cloud configuration misconfigurations and how to resolve them.

-Among the catalog of cloud misconfigurations, the first one that trips up cloud tenants is overly permissive identity and access management (IAM) policies.
-Cloud environments usually include identities that are human, such as cloud engineers and DevOps professionals, and nonhuman -- for example, service roles that enable cloud services and assets to interact within the infrastructure.
-In many cases, there can be many nonpeople identities in place.
-These can frequently have overly broad permissions that may allow unfettered access to more assets than needed.
+Among the catalog of cloud misconfigurations, the first one that trips up cloud tenants is overly permissive identity and access management policies and other poor IAM practices.
+Cloud environments usually include identities that are human, such as cloud engineers and DevOps professionals, and nonhuman, such as service roles that enable cloud services and assets to interact within the infrastructure.
+In many cases, multiple nonhuman identities are in place.
+These frequently have overly broad permissions that could enable unfettered access to more cloud assets than needed.

 To combat this issue, be sure to do the following: